jxxcarlson/machines/README.md

 runMachine outputFunction inputList
 ```

-Let's see how this works in a concrete
+Let's see how this works in the
-example.
-The outputFunction for the example
-discussed above is:
+example discussed above.
+The outputFunction is:

 ```
 sumState : InternalState Int -> Int